 "Nothing, unless you count shrieking," Ginny snickered.

 "Any luck?"
-Harry tried again, this time making sure not to fiddle with the device.
+Harry tried again, making sure not to fiddle with the device.

 "Yeah.
 I just jumped a fence and found myself in Muggle-charm territory," Scott said.
 "Shouldn't have to worry about company on this side of the ridge."

 "There's a charm where you are?
 A Repelling Charm?"
 Hermione questioned.

 "Yeah, I think so.
 It's familiar enough," Scott replied.